sack212/BasicAzureCamp/HOL/creating-azure-account-activating-msdn-benefits/README.md

 	> **Note:** Your credit card will not be billed, unless you remove the spending limits.
 If you run out of credit, your services will be shut down unless you choose to be billed.

-10. Cick the **Portal** link at the top-right of the page, to navigate to the **Azure Management Portal**.
+10. Click the **Portal** link at the top-right of the page, to navigate to the **Azure Management Portal**.
 You will be greeted by the **Windows Azure Tour** dialog, which gives you a sense on how to move around in the Azure portal.

 	![Windows Azure Tour](images/AzureTour.png?raw=true)
 	_Windows Azure Tour_